What is a pain relief injection?

 - Joint injections – primarily used to treat arthritis pain.
 One to three injections are needed and will last for 4-6 months

 - Soft tissue injections – used to treat painful Bursitis typically found in the shoulder, elbow, and hip

 - Trigger point injections – utilized when your muscles are sensitive and painful to the touch

 - Nerve block injections – prevent pain signals from reaching the brain.
 Often used for short-term relief.
 However, if a steroid is used it may provide longer pain relief

 What happens during the pain relief injection procedure?

 Pain relief injections typically contain a steroid and a local anesthetic.
-Patients will remain awake during the pain relief injection procedure, but will be given local anesthetic to numb the skin before the pain relief injection is given.
-A small needle is inserted and the medication is injected .
+Patients will remain awake during the pain relief injection procedure but will be given a local anesthetic to numb the skin before the pain relief injection is given.
+A small needle is inserted and the medication is injected.
 The pain relief injection procedure takes only a few minutes followed by a short recovery period.